WillemNieuwenhuisSoft/ClueHelper/readme.md

 ## Introduction
 This software has been developed as a complementary software to the Clue-S modelling software (version 2.0, 2006).
 The helper software is added to manage the modelling output of the Clue-S software.
 The advantages:
+- It automatically starts the Clue-S modelling software or if already running activates it.
 - Organizes the output of the modelling in separate folders, one for each scenario output
 - Enables quickly running multiple scenarios, but clearing the last modelling output
 - Converts the modelling output to ILWIS format files as well.